 1 Timothy 5:3-16

-In verse 6, “…she that liveth in pleasure is dead while she liveth”, refers to widows living for their own pleasure and comfort, consequently cutting themselves off from fellowship with the believers.
-These women were to be refused admission to the list of legitimate widows because they still had sensual desires which would alienate them from Christ because of their lawful desire to marry again; and would incur damnation “because they have cast off their first faith” (1 Tim 5:11-12).
+In verse 6, “…the widow who lives for pleasure is dead even while she lives”, refers to widows living for their own pleasure and comfort, consequently cutting themselves off from fellowship with the believers.
+These women were to be refused admission to the list of legitimate widows because they still had sensual desires which would alienate them from Christ because of their lawful desire to marry again; and would incur condemnation “for having violated their first pledge” (1 Tim 5:11-12).
 By remarrying they would be breaking their commitment to serve God in fasting and prayer for the rest of their lives.
 And because of their younger age would become tired of living by the rule and, in their idleness, become busybodies and gossips.
 Their desire to remarry may cause them to be willing to marry even an unbeliever; such a marriage is against God’s revealed will (1 Cor 7:39).

 Paul’s alternative solution to younger widows in need therefore was for them to marry, rather than taking the vows required by the legitimate widows.
 This would remove any cause for the world to speak evil of the church.
 By remarrying, their time will be occupied with caring for their families and thus be productive and holy.
 Also, Paul didn’t want to put young women under the burden of a vow of celibacy and of being unable to fulfil the lawful desire for a husband at such a young age.